British Rail Class 57: Great Western Railway

 During 2000, the rail leasing company Porterbrook placed an order for a prototype passenger locomotive fitted with electric train heating.
 During June 2001, this locomotive, 57601, was leased to the passenger train operator First Great Western, At the time, First Great Western were reportedly searching for a suitable replacement for its elderly Class 47 locomotives.
 57601 hauled Mark 2 stock on day services from London Paddington to Plymouth and Penzance—until these services ceased in September 2002—and on the Night Riviera sleeper service.
 After an evaluation period, First Great Western agreed to lease three production Class 57/6s from Porterbrook in May 2002, the first of which being delivered during November 2003.
 As the prototype locomotive was non-standard, it was decided to order a fourth Class 57/6 in 2003 and return 57601 to Porterbrook; this occurred in December 2003 after the first production Class 57/6 was delivered, after which 57601 was sold by Porterbrook to the spot-hire company West Coast Railways.
 In mid-2015, First Great Western stated it had plans to obtain one more Class 57, but that the sub-class and number of which had not yet been confirmed.

 The First Great Western fleet were originally painted green with a gold bodyside band to match the Night Riviera stock, with cast name and numberplates.
 All four locomotives were named after castles in Devon and Cornwall, and operate mainly on the Night Riviera sleeper service, with the occasional stock move.
 From March 2008, the fleet started to receive First Great Western blue livery, with 57605 the first repainted.
 During June 2010, 57604 received a repaint into lined Brunswick green livery, to commemorate the 175th anniversary of the Great Western Railway.
 Between December 2009 and July 2010, the rail freight operator First GBRf hired several Class 57/3s from Virgin Trains to operate in top-and-tail formation with Mark 2 stock on a First Great Western Taunton - Cardiff diagram; primarily due to unreliability, the Class 57/3s were replaced by Class 67 locomotives.

 Locomotive Services Limited

 In December 2021, the train operating company Locomotive Services Limited purchased 57302 and 57311 from Direct Rail Services.
 Also acquired in 2022 was 57004; this was subsequently sold to Great Western Railway as a source of spares for their Class 57 fleet.
 57004 was stripped of recoverable components by GWR engineers at LSL's Crewe depot in October 2022.
 Locomotive Services Limited also obtained 57003 directly from DRS, and 57007 from Harry Needle Railroad Company in 2022.

+Romic Group

+In July 2026, Romic Group purchased 57306 and 57308 from DRS, with the intention of making them for spot hire in the UK.